Charnchy/hello-world/README.md

 # hello-world
-Traditional message to learn how to start programming I am Alex.
+Traditional message to learn how to start programming.
+I am Alex.
 I like bacon.
 I am a Nintendo Fan.